Benjaminbburn/Bluetooth-Calipers/README.md

 ---

-Includes custom 3D files (STEP, 3mf, and STL) that provide a right angle connector for the connector and button as well as a case for the ESP32.
+Includes custom 3D files (.STEP, .3mf, and .STL) that provide a right angle connector for the connector and button as well as a case for the ESP32.
+I have included .3mf files with best support and print settings.

 ![](Images/IMG_6026.jpeg)